aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MD to DOCM" h2="Render MD to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to DOCM?</h2>

+The MD file format is a markdown language used for creating webpages.
+It is a lightweight markup language that is used to create webpages with plain text formatting syntax.
+It is easy to read and write, and is often used for creating webpages, blog posts, and other documents.
+However, the MD file format is not supported by Microsoft Word, and so it must be converted to a compatible format such as DOCM in order to be used in Word.

+<h2>How Aspose.Total Helps for MD to DOCM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MD to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MD file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that allows C++ developers to easily convert MD to DOCM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert MD file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOCM.
+Aspose.Total for C++ is a powerful and reliable solution for file format automation, and it is easy to use and integrate into any C++ application.
+It also provides a wide range of features and functions that make it an ideal choice for C++ developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}